-We all want to change our lives in a way or another, right?
-Who wouldn’t want more or better in terms of wealth, relationships, relaxation or balance in their lives.
-You may have a very clear idea of what that ‘bigger life’ could look like but just haven’t yet figured out how to get there.
-Or you may simply have a feeling there’s something new awaiting for you but it’s not yet clear what it is.
-If you are trying to overthink your next step, the chances are it is your comfort zone is holding you back.
+We all want to change our lives in one way or another, right?
+Who wouldn’t want more or better in terms of wealth, relationships, relaxation and balance in their lives.
+You may have a very clear idea of what that ‘bigger life’ could look like, but just haven’t yet figured out how to get there.
+Or you may simply have a feeling there’s something new awaiting for you, but it’s not yet clear what it is.
+If you are trying to overthink your next step, the chances are that it is your comfort zone that is holding you back.

-We meet women with big ideas and deep yearning for a change at DrivenWoman.
+We meet women with big ideas and the deep yearning for change at DrivenWoman.
 And our mission is to help each one of those dreams become a reality one day.

 Meet Monica, who wants to open her own beauty salon.
-Her greatest fear is that if she leaves her full time job as a beauty therapist in an upmarket spa, she may fail and loose the monetary security she currently enjoys.
+Her greatest fear is that if she leaves her full time job as a beauty therapist in an upmarket spa, she may fail and loose the monetary security her current job provides.
 This is a common fear and it is a good idea to keep your job as long as you can before letting go of that security.
 However, with a little bit of clever planning and perhaps asking to start working part time, she could start building her own client base as a mobile therapist.